Industrial Pretreatment Program

 All industrial users of the POTW are subject to industrial waste surcharges on discharges which exceed the following levels:

 - BOD greater than 300 mg/l

 - Total Phosphorus greater than 5 mg/l

-Industrial users are also subject to permit application fees, permit modification fees, and annual administrative fees.
-Rates are subject to change annually.
+They are also subject to permit application fees, permit modification fees, and annual administrative fees.
+Review of the rates occurs on an annual basis and are subject to change.
 For updated surcharge information, please contact the Industrial Pretreatment Coordinator.